-On the forth Saturday of the month there are classic rifle matches in Centerfire (40 rds for record) and Rimfire (50 rds for record).
+Centerfire and Rimfire Rifle - On the forth Saturday of the month there are classic rifle matches in Centerfire (40 rds for record) and Rimfire (50 rds for record).

 MRGC has hosted many other matches such as Garand Matches, Stake Shoots and 200 Yard Plate shoots.

-We are a non-profit organization which to keep dues down has the vast majority of maintenance done by members.
-We have several work days through out the years to keep our facilities in order and looking good.
+We are a not for profit organization.
+Our mission is to promote the shooting sports.
+The vast majority of facilities maintenance is performed by volunteer members.
+We have several work days throughout the year to keep our facilities in order and looking good.

 MRGC plans various events throughout the year to open its doors to visitors and show appreciation to members.

-Date will be on calendar if events are being held.
+The Dates of these events will be posted on the calendar.
 If you would like to volunteer to help, please email email@example.com

 3rd Saturday of every month